Community Colleges Are More Important than Ever

 Here are some tips for choosing the right community college:

-• Think about your long-term plans and career goals – it’s important to choose a school that offers the courses you need.
+• Think about your long-term plans and career goals – it’s essential to choose a school that offers the courses you need.

-• Do some research to see which schools in your area have partnerships with four-year schools in case you decide to transfer down the line.
+• Do research to see which schools in your area have partnerships with four-year schools if you decide to transfer.

 • Talk to an admissions counselor or academic advisor to ask questions and see if you can audit a class – you may be able to take one online.